jordan-playfab/playfab-liveops-game/plan.md

 - [ ] Guide page: rotating carousel with large art for each planet
 - [ ] Planet page: smaller region graphics
 - [ ] Combat component: graphical combat UI

+# Enemy ideas

+## Races
+- Ultracruiser
+    - Neophyte
+    - Switchling
+    - Dreadrat
+    - Capper
+- Cyberbirds
+    - Eggsbawks
+    - Coolbirdnetbees
+    - Intendodo
+- Moon Eaters
+    - Crisium
+    - Imbrium
+    - Procellarum
+    - Grimaldi
+- Shrouded Ones
+    - Slipher
+    - Hubbler
+    - Almagest

+## Weapons

+What things do weapons have?

+- Damage
+- Accuracy
+- Reload speed
+- Elemental type
+- Status effects (slow, confuse, now I'm making it really complicated)
+- Best against small/medium/large/shielded enemies

+Okay, let's try making up some weapon categories.
+Or aliases for existing ones, why not.

+- Pistol : Rivulet
+- Sniper rifle : Bight
+- Shotgun : Mere
+- Rocket launcher: Basin

+Those are good!
+Armor can be easier.
+I'd like to have different pieces for the head, torso, legs, etc. Maybe just those three.

+Now, types of damage.
+Kinetic, Gamma, Neutron, Cosmic.
+Heh heh.
+Very cool.
+Weapons can deal more damage to those.
+Armor can resist them.

+## Consumables

+Don't want to forget that

+## More

+Now for the final thing, what else would there be to entice users to keep playing?

+- Title news story updates that only display at certain levels
+- New stores unlocking at various levels
+- Rare or guaranteed (on conditions) boss encounters

+A feedback loop, doy.
+I kind of have it?
+Kill monsters to get money to buy weapons to kill more monsters.

+Oh, it'd be nice for the weapons to drop directly from the monsters, and then you can sell them to... something... other weapons.

+Maybe add buffs to existing weapons using item instance data?

+Sure, but I also want something more tangible.
+Like how the end of Destiny 2's Red War campaign improves things for the Tower.

+Something like a farming activity.
+I track your time since last login and give you bonuses for resting?

+Oh, or maybe that's where you grow herbs that are used for consumable potions.
+You make your own.
+Grind up guns and armor into bone meal to... no, not literal farming.
+Futuristic cybernetic farming.
+The detrius goes into giant vats and is boiled down to these potions that your character... drinks.
+Eh, it'll do.